 We have updated our Privacy Notice, in line with the new general data protection regulation (GDPR) which comes into force across the EU from 25th May 2018.
 By ‘we’ we mean Stemnovate Limited and its subsidiaries, The Old Bank, 205-207 High Street Cottenham Cambridge, Cambridgeshire, United Kingdom, CB24 8RX.

-If you subscribe to or have purchased Stemnovate products and services online or via direct sales, you visit our websites or you download and use our mobile apps, this Privacy Notice forms a part of your contract with Stemnovate.
+If you subscribe to or have purchased Stemnovate products and services online or via direct sales, you visit our websites, or you download and use our mobile apps, this Privacy Notice forms a part of your contract with Stemnovate.

 - This Website is provided by Stemnovate Limited and describes how your information is used by a member of the Stemnovate Limited (‘Stemnovate’, ‘we’, ‘us’, ‘our’) when:

-- you use this website (the ‘website’), any of our mobile software applications (Apps) or platforms (together the ‘sites’);
+- you use this website (the ‘website’), any of our mobile software applications (Apps) or platforms (together with the ‘sites’);

 - you call the customer services telephone lines or when you interact with us using other channels including by email, live chat, SMS or social media platforms;